josamuna/SmartManageRest/README.md

 # SmartManageRest
-Complementary Mobil application for SmartManage used for capturing QRCode, save it and view other informations
+Complementary Mobil application for SmartManage used for capturing QRCode, save it and view others informations